 George Hum

-This was my first entry into the world of tech - a 9-week summer software engineering internship at Goodlord, a property-technology firm.
-I worked at the Sheffield office, but also travelled down to London to meet the rest of the team.
+This was my entry into the world of tech - a 9-week summer software engineering internship at Goodlord, a UK prop-tech firm.
+I worked at the Sheffield office, but also travelled down to London to learn more about company-wide operations.
 The internship was a very valuable and core experience for me.
 I proved to myself that I could deliver real value to real customers with my skills and knowledge.
-I was also pushed to be a more adaptable software engineer, and dive head-first into unfamiliar code.
+I was also pushed to be a more adaptable software engineer, and dive head-first into unfamiliar code and technologies.

 During the internship, I took on real tickets early, fixing bugs but also developing new features for actual products.
-The main project involved collaborating with the other intern to implement a full-stack data collection system for new lettings agency signups.
+The main project involved collaborating with another intern to implement a full-stack data collection system for new lettings agency signups.

 I used React for the front-end and Symfony for the back-end.
 Automated tests were also created for all new features/changes, using Jest, React Testing Library and PHPUnit.

 As a teenager, I worked at my mother's packaging and printing firm any time I had any sort of school break.
 By helping on, I was able to learn core workplace skills.
-I engaged in manual labour, involving tearing packaging from their cutouts, assembling them by hand, and packing them into boxes ready to deliver.
-I also frequently did admin work, such as keying in sales information into spreadsheets, sorting and filing documents, and constructing quotations and invoices for customers.
-It was here where I learned the inevitable lesson of hardwork and grit.
+I engaged in manual labour, involving tearing packaging from their cutouts, assembling them by hand, and packing them into delivery boxes ready to be transported.
+I also frequently did admin work, such as keying in sales information into spreadsheets, sorting and filing documents, and mapping out quotations and invoices for customers.
+It was here where I learned the inevitable lesson of basic hardwork and grit.